 Empowering team members can pay off and I think it helps to build more effective leadership and teamwork in the long run.

-For Further Reading High Reliability Organizations
+For Further Reading on the High Reliability Organization

 A: Sure here are a couple of books and articles worth reading